scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 of multiple models and/or extraction rules as well as for resolving ambiguity when a single model produces overlapping spans in its output.

-TODO: Use the proper mathematical notation for the operators in the preceding paragraphs

 Other Span Operations
 +++++++++++++++++++++

-We also support span operations that are not part of the document spanners formalism but are important for key NLP tasks:
+We also support span operations that are not part of the document spanners formalism but are important for key NLP tasks.
+These operations include:

 * aligning spans based on one tokenization of the document to a different tokenization

-* lemmatizing spans -- converting the text of the span to a normalized form
+* *lemmatizing* spans |---| that is, converting the covered text of the span to a normalized form

-* converting between spans and tokens with inside-outside-beginning (IOB) tags
+* converting sequences of tokens tagged with inside-outside-beginning (IOB) tags :cite:`DBLP:journals/corr/cmp-lg-9505040` into spans of entities, and vice versa.

 Jupyter Notebook Integration